jaeyumn/jaeyumn.github.io/_posts/2023-08-15-noDefaultConstructForEntity.md

 ---
-title: "No default constructor for entity"
+title: "[JPA] No default constructor for entity"
 categories:
     - spring
 ---